 Able to identify over 6,000 different types of bacteria in about 20 seconds.

-In order to prescribe the best antiobiotic to fight off infection, we must know the type of bacteria causing the infection.
-Traditionally, the process to identify the type of bacateria could take 12-48 hours.
+In order to prescribe the best antibiotic to fight off infection, we must know the type of bacteria causing the infection.
+Traditionally, the process to identify the type of bacteria could take 12-48 hours.

 With the MALDI-TOF Technology, bacterial identification is reduced to 20 seconds!
 Armed sooner with this information, physicians can prescribe appropriate antibiotics much faster.